lmorchard/blog.decafbad.com/_posts/2005-09-26-another-glowing-review-of-hacking-rss-and-atom.markdown

 <blockquote>Excellent idea and application book...
 If you're interested in going beyond simple feed readers and building stuff for yourself, this is a definite purchase you want to check out...</blockquote>

 Thanks Thomas!
-It's really cool to start seeing feedback on this thing, and it's interesting when comments match up with thing about which I had a few concerns when writing the bookâ€”such as doing all the code in Python versus, say, PHP.
+It's really cool to start seeing feedback on this thing, and it's interesting when comments match up with thing about which I had a few concerns when writing the book—such as doing all the code in Python versus, say, PHP.